Isle of Lewis

 VIKING FORT AND CEMETERY

-The remains of this Viking fort were discovered in June/July 1996 by archaeologists from Edinburgh University on the headland at Crowlista near Uig Sands.
+The remains of this Viking fort were discovered in 1996 by archaeologists from Edinburgh University on the headland at Crowlista near Uig Sands.
 Newspaper reports speak of paths, floors, rectangular walls and pottery being found.
-Several years ago, a Viking cemetery was uncovered six miles away at Valtos.
+Later, a Viking cemetery was uncovered six miles away at Valtos.

 LEWIS CHESS PIECES